 It is almost always the case that when facing a tax enquiry or investigation, professional tax and accountancy advice will be required.
-Our experienced team can support you at every stage of the enquiry and deal with HMRC on your behalf.
+Our experienced tax team can support you at every stage of the enquiry and deal with HMRC on your behalf.

 With investigations often running into months, professional adviser fees can be costly, but this is where Tax Inquiry Fee Insurance (TiFi) can help.
-Tax investigation insurance can cover you for the cost of professional fees in the defensive or dispute of a claim, giving you the peace of mind that you can be fully reimbursed and that your case will be dealt with by trained professionals.
+Tax investigation insurance can cover you for the cost of professional fees in the defense or dispute of a claim, giving you the peace of mind that you can be fully reimbursed and that your case will be dealt with by trained professionals.